Background

 kernel parameter needs to be set to 1

-.
-In addition, a number of other ARP and reverse path kernel parameters should be set appropriately.
 There are several ways of accomplishing this, but on a Bright cluster, the easiest way is to create a file /etc/sysctl.d/99-multi-ip-in-subnet.conf

 in the relevant software images (e.g. /cm/images/default-image

-) with for example the following contents:
+) with, for example, the following contents:

 # Set defaults